Modification of Time-Sharing and Custody

 Why Modify your Time-Sharing or Visitation Schedule?

-Further, if the actions of the other parent are having a negative impact on the children or if the other parent is not complying with the terms of the present time-sharing or visitation schedule, a modification may be appropriate.
+Further, if the actions of the other parent are having a negative impact on the children, or if the other parent is not complying with the terms of the present time-sharing or visitation schedule, a modification may be appropriate.

 What is a Substantial Change in Circumstances?

-Make the Change to Protect your Children
+Protect your Children Through Change

 Contact us today to speak with an attorney about Modifying your Time-Sharing or Visitation schedule.